Casting as Translation: Jesmonite, Concrete and Surface Behaviour

 What Translation Revealed

-which join geometries translated cleanly across materials
+which geometries survive across materials

-how surface finish affects perceived strength
+how surface alters perceived strength

-where weight enhanced or undermined structural intent
+where weight strengthens or weakens intent

 Preparing for Force